OptionsXpress Review: Stock Investing and Options Trading

 OptionsXpress has one of the cleanest sites around, but do they measure up to their “look”?
 Well, here are their notable honors:

-• Among the best brokers in 2002 and 2007 for certain categories (Trade Experience, Technical Trading Tools, Usability, Research and Customer Service Access)
+• Recipient of numerous industry awards and recognized as one of the best brokers over the past decade for certain categories (Trade Experience, Technical Trading Tools, Usability, Research and Customer Service Access)

 • Forbes “Best of the Web”

-It seems that they were tops in the broker race for sometime until ETrade took over in recent years.
-I’m going to attribute their momentary eclipse to the fact that ETrade has expanded their investment product offerings and banking area, thereby coming across as the more “all around broker”.
-In broker surveys, customer service and banking services are areas where OptionsXpress can improve, while they score pretty highly for their technical tools and the customer trading experience they offer.
+For quite a while, they were tops in the broker race until ETrade took over.
+I then attributed this momentary eclipse to the fact that ETrade had expanded their investment product offerings and banking area, thereby coming across as the more “all around broker”.
+Subsequently, broker surveys showed that OptionsXpress could improve in areas of customer service and banking services, even as they scored pretty highly for their technical tools and the customer trading experience they offer.
+Well, they have recently addressed these issues by joining forces with Charles Schwab.
+Let’s talk about that for a moment.

 Pricing

-With regards to pricing and rates, I’d classify them as middle of the pack among online brokers with commissions in the $10 range per options contract; but pricing gets progressively cheaper the more you trade.
-Same thing goes for their price per futures contract ($2.99 if you’re a high volume trader).
+With regards to pricing and rates, I’d classify them as middle of the pack among online brokers with commissions in the $1.25 to $1.50 range per options contract; with fees at the lower end, the more actively you trade.
+Same thing goes for their price per futures contract ($2.99 if you’re a high volume trader; fee range for futures is $2.99 to $6.99 depending on activity).
 As for stocks trading, they’re in the same boat as ETrade, at $9.95 per trade.

 Investment Products and Virtual Trading